 Work in 2019Romana български Polski

 We are now accepting applications for work in 2019.
 Please read details of the recruitment process below.
-We may not respond to your application until March 2019.
+We will respond to your application as soon as possible.
 Please read information below, for 2019 we need all our workers to be available between the end of August and the end of October.
 We will only have work for around 30 people plus the tunnel squad before August.

 REQUIREMENTS, Please do not apply unless the following apply: You must be able to stay and work from the end of August until the end of October.
 You must be over 16 years old (over 18 if you require accommodation).
 You must be entitled to live and work in the UK (we cannot assist with visa applications).